In addition to helping attorneys and other community leaders understand one

 an art contest, juried art exhibition and unique courthouse improvement initiative "of the people, by the people, for the people"

-Courting Art is a new community arts initiative aimed at relieving stress, promoting healing and bringing justice to the walls of our county courthouse without dependence on tax dollars.
-In the shadow of cuts to organizations like Legal Aid and the Montgomery Child Advocacy Project, our legal community and community partners pulled together a first.
-Courting Art was the first initiative of its kind to place juried art “of the people, by the people and for the people” in a county courthouse with zero dependence on taxpayer dollars.
-This year’s exhibition and event played out before rave reviews in its debut at MCCC’s Fine Arts Center and consequently, we’ve already been offered a full, month-long exhibition slot on next year’s Fine Arts Center calendar.
-Our inaugural Awards Event included appearances by some of Montgomery County's top artists, our county commissioners, nearly a dozen members of our bench, and dozens of bar leaders, community leaders, business leaders, dignitaries and legislature.
-In total, 113 pieces of original artwork were on display in our inaugural exhibition. $4,500 in prizes were awarded in total to amateur and professional artists throughout Montgomery County, ranging in age between 55 and 101 ½ -- and all winning work is being immortalized as part of a permanent exhibit on the walls of the Montgomery County Court House thanks to the generosity of our supporting sponsors.
+Courting Art is a community arts initiative aimed at relieving stress, promoting healing and bringing justice to the walls of our county courthouse -- without dependence on tax dollars.
+In the shadow of cuts to organizations like Legal Aid and the Montgomery Child Advocacy Project, our legal community and community partners pulled together to launch the first and only initiative of its kind to place juried art “of the people, by the people and for the people” in a county courthouse.
+This year’s exhibition and event again played out before rave reviews.
+Hundreds visited our month-long Exhibition at MCCC’s Fine Arts Center and Opening Night VIP Awards Event included appearances by some of Montgomery County's top artists, our county commissioners, nearly a dozen members of our bench, and dozens of bar leaders, community leaders, business leaders and dignitaries.
+It was even featured in popular media like Action News, Main Line Today and was front page news in over a dozen local newspapers.
+Thousands of dollars in prizes have been awarded to amateur and professional artists throughout Montgomery County, ranging in age between 55 and 101 ½ -- and all winning work is being immortalized as part of a permanent exhibit on the walls of the Montgomery County Court House, thanks to the generosity of our supporting sponsors.

-Be sure to visit our Media Center on CourtingArt.com to read front page news, videos and more!
+Be sure to visit our Media Center at CourtingArt.com to read some of our front page news articles and to view videos and more!